cinnamon-bun/waffletone/README.md

 ## Recommended MIDI software

+(What is MIDI?
+It's a format for sending notes over wires.
+It doesn't send *audio*, only descriptions of which notes to play and at what volume.
+You need an app to convert those descriptions into actual sound.)

-Plug your Waffletone into an iPad and use these apps to create sound:
+Plug your Waffletone into an iPad and use these apps to make sound:

-* [Thumbjam](https://thumbjam.com/) is an iOS app which receives MIDI signals and plays sounds.
-It has a built-in menu for downloading more sounds, which includes a lot of real instruments.
 * Garage Band
+* [Thumbjam](https://thumbjam.com/) has a built-in menu for downloading more sounds, which includes a lot of real instruments.

 Note that to connect to an iPad you need a [lightning to USB adapter](https://www.apple.com/shop/product/MD821AM/A/lightning-to-usb-camera-adapter).
 If your Waffletone draws a lot of power over USB, you'll need the version of the adapter which also allows charging the iPad at the same time.

-Or on a desktop,
+On a desktop, use a DAW (digital audio workstation) app.
+These are complex and can be imtimidating; look for a getting-started tutorial.

 * Garage Band
 * [Ableton Live](https://www.ableton.com/)
 * [Bitwig Studio](https://www.bitwig.com/en/home.html)

+Or on a desktop, a simpler "VST host" app combined with a VST synth plugin.

+* [Cantabile Lite](https://www.cantabilesoftware.com/free-vst-host<Paste>) - Free VST host for windows
+* [A list of some free VST synth plugins](https://blog.landr.com/the-7-best-free-synth-vst-plugins/) which I haven't tried

 # Building the hardware